Skip to Main Content

 *USAA is not officially ranked by J.D.
 Power due to eligibility restrictions.

-Geico is one of our 2024 Bankrate Awards winners for Best Auto Insurance Company Overall, in part due to its low rates and long list of potential discounts.
+Geico offers both low average rates for seniors and a wealth of discount opportunities.
 Seniors with good driving records might qualify for Geico’s Prime Time contract, which ensures automatic policy renewal for life, provided they meet the terms of the program.
 Other discounts that may help seniors save include membership and employee discounts, military discounts and the DriveEasy telematics program.

 USAA offers some of the cheapest average premiums for seniors on our list, but coverage is only available to active-duty and retired military members and their families.
 USAA consistently scores highly with J.D.
-Power for customer satisfaction, and policyholders may be able to help their children save on a USAA policy with a family discount.
+Power for customer satisfaction, which helped it tie for the Best Car Insurance Company Overall Bankrate Award.
 Endorsement options include roadside assistance and rental car reimbursement.
 USAA does not have local agents available for face-to-face service, which may be a drawback for drivers who prefer to work with an in-person insurance agent.

 How much is auto insurance for seniors?

-On average, 70-year-old drivers pay $2,257 per year for full coverage car insurance.
-This is lower than the national average cost of car insurance, which is $2,314 per year for full coverage.
-For minimum coverage, 70-year-old drivers pay an average of $673 annually, just slightly above the $644 annual national average.
+On average, 70-year-old drivers pay $2,615 per year for full coverage car insurance.
+To compare, the national average cost of car insurance is $2,678 per year for full coverage.
+For minimum coverage, 70-year-old drivers pay an average of $840 annually, 5 percent more than the $799 annual national average.

 However, keep in mind that car insurance rates are based on more than a dozen individual rating factors.
 Your rates may be higher if you have accidents or speeding tickets on your record, if you drive a luxury or sports car or if you live in an area with high instances of extreme weather or theft, among other reasons.